hkclr-manipulation-group/hkclr-manipulation-group.github.io/index.md

 {% capture text %}

-We develop robotic systems and algorithms spanning medical robotics, soft and continuum robots, and data-driven control.
-Our projects integrate hardware design, model-based methods, and learning-based approaches to address real-world challenges.
+We design and build complete robotic systems, covering areas such as medical robotics, soft and continuum manipulators, and data-driven control.
+Our projects tightly couple hardware development with principled modeling and learning-based algorithms to address real-world deployment challenges.

 {%
   include button.html